Grants

 • Non-cash contributions or in-kind contributions, such as salaries, can be used as matching funds, provided they are an auditable expense and directly related to the project.

 3. Occur primarily within the Halifax Regional Municipality (HRM).
-However, for projects led by First Nations or African Nova Scotian communities – or those significantly involving these communities – we will consider initiatives outside of HRM boundaries if they offer meaningful benefits to HRM.
+However, for projects led by First Nations or African Nova Scotian communities – or those significantly involving these communities – we will consider initiatives outside of HRM boundaries.

 4. Demonstrate scalability or replicability, both within and beyond HRM.